mosn/layotto/.github/ISSUE_TEMPLATE/good-first-issue-component.md

 ---
-name: "Good first issue (develop a component)"
+name: "Good first issue (develop a new component)"
 about: Submit a good first issue
-labels: ["kind/component", "help wanted","good first issue"]
+labels: ["kind/component", "help wanted","good first issue","medium" ]

 ---
 <!-- Please only use this template for submitting good first issues -->